jawadjawid/gallery-flare/README.md

 # [Gallery Flare]

 An easy-to-use web application to upload and search for images.
-Built as a POC for the [Shopify Fall 2021 Backend Developer Internship].
 You can visit the app from here: [Gallery Flare]
 ## Tech
 - ASP.NET Core for the server
 - React.JS with MaterialUI for the frontend